xchem/xchem-align/USER-GUIDE.md

     pip install --upgrade pip
     pip install .

-Make sure you use Python 3.10.
-Earlier versions will not work, and later ones have not been tested.
+Make sure you use Python 3.10 or 3.11.
 Those steps just install what you need to run the tools, not to develop them.
 You only need to set up this environment once.